scottt/scottt-bin/README.md

 Miscellaneous
 ===

+* imgs-to-pdf -- convert bitmap images to a multipage PDF
 * pdf-pages -- merge multiple pages from a source PDF into one
 * gnome-recently-used-clear -- clear the recently used files list in GNOME
 * alarm -- play an alarm sound